-You have probably heard that installing a programmable thermostat can lower your heating and cooling costs.
-While this is certainly true, you don’t immediately save just by exchanging your old manual thermostat for a programmable one.
-To maximize your savings, you ought to select, set up and use a programmable thermostat properly.
+You have likely heard that putting in a programmable thermostat can lower your heating and cooling costs.
+While this is certainly true, you don’t automatically save just by swapping out your old manual thermostat for a programmable one.
+To make the most of your savings, you should select, set up and use a programmable thermostat to the fullest.

-According to the U.S. Department of Energy (DOE), homeowners can save up to 10% on heating and cooling costs with the help of a programmable thermostat to routinely adjust the temperature 7 to 10 degrees from its normal setting for eight hours each day.
-For the ordinary home, this amounts to close to $180 per year.
-Try these programmable thermostat tips to save the most on your heating and cooling bills.
+According to the U.S. Department of Energy (DOE), homeowners could save up to 10% on heating and cooling costs by using a programmable thermostat to consistently change the temperature 7 to 10 degrees from its normal setting for eight hours every day.
+For the average home, this amounts to about $180 per year.
+Check out these programmable thermostat tips to save the most on your heating and cooling bill.

-As you compare thermostats, confirm the compatibility with your other equipment.
+As you look at different thermostats, verify the compatibility with your other equipment.
 For example, radiant floor heating can require a different type of thermostat than one created for forced-air heating and cooling.

-Then, evaluate the scheduling functionality.
+Then, examine the scheduling functionality.
 Most programmable thermostats have four daily programs—Wake, Leave, Home and Sleep, or something similar.
-Separate models offer varying levels of control all through the week.
-Here are the four main options:
+Separate models offer varying levels of control during the week.
+Here are the four primary options:

-- 7-day programming provides a different schedule every day.
-This is ideal if your family’s schedule varies daily.
+- 7-day programming allows a different schedule on a daily basis.
+This is best if your family’s schedule varies consistently.

 - 5-1-1 programming offers a weekday schedule and separate Saturday/Sunday schedules.
-This is better if your routine is consistent Monday through Friday but different on Saturday and Sunday.
+This is best if your routine is about the same Monday through Friday but unique on Saturday and Sunday.

 - 5-2 programming lets you set separate weekday and weekend schedules.

-- 1-week programming creates one schedule for every day of the week.
+- 1-week programming follows one schedule for the whole week.

 How to Set Up a Programmable Thermostat

-The capability to schedule setback periods while you’re out of the house or sleeping makes it easier to save energy with a programmable thermostat.
-Finalize the settings you prefer at the start of the season.
-While you can choose the times and temperatures that are ideal for your family’s preferences, here’s how a typical weekday schedule might look:
+The ability to schedule setback periods while you’re gone or sleeping makes it simpler to save energy with a programmable thermostat.
+Create the settings you want at the beginning of the season.
+While you can determine the times and temperatures that are ideal for your family’s needs, here’s how a typical weekday schedule might look:

-- Wake at 7:00 am: The thermostat reaches a comfortable temperature in time for you to start your day.
-The DOE suggests 68 degrees in the winter and 78 degrees during the summer.
+- Wake at 7:00 am: The thermostat provides a comfortable temperature in time for you to start your day.
+The DOE recommends 68 degrees in the winter and 78 degrees in the summer.

-- Leave at 8:00 am: Instruct the thermostat to set the temperature back 10 degrees around 30 minutes before leaving for work.
-This setting should be approximately 58 degrees in the winter and 88 degrees in the summer.
+- Leave at 8:00 am: Instruct the thermostat to set the temperature back 10 degrees about 30 minutes before heading into work.
+This setting should be around 58 degrees during the winter and 88 degrees over the summer.

-- Home at 5:30 pm: The automatic recovery period provides a comfortable temperature before you get home from work.
-This setting should be around 68 degrees in the winter and 78 degrees during the summer.
+- Home at 5:30 pm: The automatic recovery period resumes a comfortable temperature before you get home from work.
+This setting should be about 68 degrees in the winter and 78 degrees in the summer.

-- Sleep at 10:30 pm: Program the thermostat to the nighttime temperature for 30 minutes before bed.
-This nighttime setting should be about 65 degrees in the winter and 80 degrees through the summer.
+- Sleep at 10:30 pm: Program the thermostat to the nighttime temperature about 30 minutes before bed.
+This nighttime setting should be set to 65 degrees in the winter and 80 degrees in the summer.

 Getting Maximum Savings from a Programmable Thermostat

-The best aspect of a programmable thermostat is that you can save energy without losing comfort.
+The best aspect of a programmable thermostat is that you can save energy without losing out on comfort.
 Check out these tips to get the most from your upgrade:

-- Don’t override programmed settings: You can always override the set temperature if you feel uncomfortable.
-However, your energy usage will go up if you regularly change the settings.
-Put on an extra layer in the winter or turn on a fan in the summer before touching the thermostat.
+- Don’t override programmed settings: You can always override the set temperature if you are really uncomfortable.
+However, your energy usage will go up if you consistently change the settings.
+Add an extra layer in the winter or use a fan in the summer before touching the thermostat.

-- Use the correct hold feature: All programmable thermostats allow temporary overrides without deleting the current setting.
-This is called the “temporary hold,” which only persists until the next programmed time.
-The “permanent/vacation hold” is for when you are out of town.
+- Use the correct hold feature: All programmable thermostats allow temporary overrides without deleting the existing setting.
+This is referred to as a “temporary hold,” which only persists until the next programmed time.
+The “permanent/vacation hold” is for when you leave for longer periods.
 This overrides the settings indefinitely.
-The thermostat won’t return to your regular schedule until you manually remove the hold.
+The thermostat won’t resume your regular schedule until you personally remove the hold.

-- Don’t make drastic temperature changes: When you must override a setting, change the thermostat by just a degree or two.
-You should feel more comfortable after making this small adjustment while preventing the energy waste of turning the temperature way up or down.
+- Don’t make large temperature changes: When you must override a setting, change the thermostat by just a degree or two.
+You should feel more comfortable after making this slight adjustment while avoiding the energy waste of cranking the temperature way up or down.

-- Replace the batteries: Most programmable thermostats use batteries to prevent the settings from being deleted because of a power outage.
-Make a habit of changing the batteries annually at a time you can easily remember, such as the new year or when the kids return to school in the fall.
+- Change the batteries: Most programmable thermostats use batteries to stop the settings from being deleted because of a power outage.
+Make a habit of checking the batteries annually at a time you can easily remember, like the new year or when the kids return to school in the fall.

 Start Saving by Installing a Programmable Thermostat

-If you’re ready to set it and forget it, choose Peachtree Service Experts for help finding and installing a programmable thermostat.
+If you prefer to set it and forget it, call Service Experts Heating, Air Conditioning & Plumbing for help finding and installing a programmable thermostat.
 We can also tell you about Wi-Fi programmable thermostats, which offer even more benefits like remote temperature control, learning capabilities, motion sensors, auto-generated energy reports and more.
-For additional information or to request a free thermostat assessment, please contact your local Peachtree Service Experts office today.
+For more details or to request a free thermostat assessment, please call your local Service Experts Heating, Air Conditioning & Plumbing office today.